StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

-1. Copy the `.env.example` file to `.env` and fill in the required ssssssdddsssdddsssdddd.ssdddsssssssxdddddddd
+1. Copy the `.env.example` file to `.env` and fill in the required ssssssdddddsssdddsssdddd.ssdddsssssssxdddddddd
-2. Install the dependencies and run the complete example in one command:dd dd
+2. Install the dependencies and run the complete example in one command:ddd dd
 ```shell
 npm install && npm start